wirewright/wirewright/man/wwml.md

 Selectors expand to `%layer` in general.

-A dictionary with existing pairs cannot contain a pairspattern.
-In other words, either a dictionary has pairs; or the pairspattern does.

 A pairspart can be empty, as in `(_* ¦)`.
 If interpreted as an M1 pattern, it would match an itemsonly dictionary; this is because its expansion is `(%partition (_*) (%layer () ()))`.